What is CCPA Compliance?

 The CCPA set out to give Californian consumers more control over the way their personal information is handled through a number of new consumer rights as well as requiring businesses to inform consumers of certain information at the time of collection and via privacy policies.

 Key CCPA Terminology

 Personal information is the term used to describe personal data that falls under the scope of the CCPA.
 This is any information that identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household.
-Examples of personal information include, but are not limited to;
+Examples of personal information or PI include, but are not limited to;

 - Real name

 - An online identifier